BerkeleyLab/upcxx/INSTALL.md

 #### Known problems with GDR-accelerated memory kinds

-There is a known bug in the Mellanox IB Verbs firmware affecting GDR Gets that causes crashes inside the IB Verbs network stack during `copy()` operations targeting small objects in a `cuda_device` segment with affinity to the calling process on some platforms.
+There is a known bug in the vendor-provided IB Verbs firmware affecting GDR Gets that causes crashes inside the IB Verbs network stack during `copy()` operations targeting small objects in a `cuda_device` segment with affinity to the calling process on some platforms.
 This problem can be worked-around by setting